ebolblga/C01012/README.md

 # <span style="background-color: #C01012; color: #FFFFFF; padding-right: 100px">#C01012</span> (COLOR)
 ## Tool to search for spellable words in hexadecimal (HEX) color codes

+Idea for this project was inspired by [@aarexer post on X](https://x.com/aarexer/status/1938841036274413999) (formally known as Twitter) and an older project I worked on - [car-p18s](https://github.com/ebolblga/car-p18s).

+## Introduction

 > The hex-color CSS data type is a notation for describing the hexadecimal color syntax of an sRGB color using its primary color components (red, green, blue) written as hexadecimal numbers, as well as its transparency.

 Source: [MDN Web Docs <hex-color>](https://developer.mozilla.org/en-US/docs/Web/CSS/hex-color)